 Years Active: 1911

-Clementine Barnabet has been included here as a bonus because she is the only female who fell into the ranking of top American serial killers based on death toll.
+Clementine Barnabet has been included here as a bonus because she is the only female who fell into the ranking of top American serial killers based on the death toll.
 In the early 1900s, life could not have been easy for a black woman in Lafayette, Louisiana, which is why Clementine Barnabet sought solace in voodoo.
 As a teenager, she became the leader of a voodoo cult named the Church of the Sacrifice, which quickly gained a large following.

 Her preaching became deadly when her followers began murdering people with axes as they slept—40 in total.
-They did this to show their devotion to her as high priestess.
+They did this to show their devotion to her as a high priestess.
 They also believed that immortality could be gained through human sacrifice.

 For more grueling lists like this, check out 10 Craziest Privileges Serial Killers Enjoyed In Prison, and 10 Creepiest Letters Written By Serial Killers